37 Steady Level-Flight Operations

 Thrust Available

 Now consider the engine thrust.
 The maximum thrust from a jet engine is available only at sea level.
-It will decrease with a decrease in air density, i.e., for an increase in altitude, the density decreases, and the thrust available declines for a given throttle setting.
-Throttle settings are generally specified as takeoff, maximum continuous, cruise, and idle, but military aircraft may have an afterburner thrust selection too.
+It will decrease with a decrease in air density, i.e., for an increase in altitude the density decreases, and the thrust available declines for a given throttle setting.
+Throttle settings are generally specified as takeoff, maximum continuous, cruise, and idle, but military aircraft may also have an afterburner thrust selection.

 Thrust Required

-To achieve level flight, then the horizontal equilibrium equation must be satisfied (Eq.
-12 or Eq.
-17) for a given weight and altitude.
-To solve the equation, both the thrust available from the engine and also the thrust required (i.e., the drag of the aircraft) must be plotted versus the airspeed (or Mach number) and then determine the precise conditions where the curves coincide, an example being shown in the figure below.
+To achieve level flight, the horizontal equilibrium equation must be satisfied (Eq.
+27 or Eq.
+32) for a given weight and altitude.
+To solve the equation, both the thrust available from the engine and the thrust required (i.e., the drag of the aircraft) must be plotted versus the airspeed (or Mach number) and then determine the precise conditions where the curves coincide, a representative example being shown in the figure below.
 At that point, Eq.
-17 will be satisfied, and both the airspeed and the thrust required for a given weight and altitude can be determined.
+32 will be satisfied, and so the airspeed and the thrust required for a given weight and altitude can be determined.

-Representative variations in drag and thrust available versus airspeed for a jet-powered airplane.
+Representative variations in drag (which is equal to the thrust required) and thrust available versus airspeed for a jet-powered airplane.

-Notice that the matching thrust available and the required curve can potentially intersect at two points.
+Notice that the thrust available and the required curve can intersect at two points.
 The intersection at the highest airspeed will correspond to the maximum level flight airspeed for that aircraft at that particular density altitude, aircraft weight, and throttle setting.
-The possibility of an intersection at the lower airspeeds will be the minimum possible airspeed the aircraft can maintain level flight at that altitude, and is called the thrust-limited minimum airspeed; in some cases this airspeed may be higher than the stall airspeed.
-In general, an airplane’s safe minimum flyable airspeed at a given altitude will be greater than the thrust-limited minimum airspeed or the stall airspeed.
+The possibility of an intersection at the lower airspeeds will be the minimum possible airspeed the aircraft can maintain level flight at that altitude, and is called the thrust-limited minimum airspeed; in some cases, this airspeed may be higher than the stall airspeed.
+Generally, an airplane’s safe minimum flyable airspeed at a given altitude will be greater than the thrust-limited minimum or stall airspeed.
 However, in the clean configuration (i.e., no flaps, gear up), the stall airspeed is usually the higher of the two airspeeds.

 The thrust available and thrust required curves versus airspeed can be plotted for each altitude and weight of interest.
-Of course, the exact quantitative relationships between power and airspeed depend on the detailed aerodynamics of the actual airplane as well as the characteristics of the engines, which, as previously mentioned, may not be available other than in numerical form, e.g., tables.
-As altitude increases and the air density decreases, the maximum thrust available at a given throttle setting decreases, as shown in the figure below.
-These intersection points then represent the maximum and minimum airspeeds that the aircraft can fly at each altitude for the given weight and throttle setting and so determine the airspeed flight boundary.
-Notice that at higher altitudes, the achievable lowest airspeed becomes thrust-limited, while at lower altitudes, the achievable speed is generally determined by the onset of stall.
+Of course, the exact quantitative relationships between power and airspeed depend on the detailed aerodynamics of the actual airplane, as well as the characteristics of the engines, which, as previously mentioned, may only be available in numerical form, e.g., tables.
+As altitude increases and the air density decreases, the maximum thrust available at a given throttle setting will decrease, as shown in the figure below.
+These intersection points represent the maximum and minimum airspeeds the aircraft can fly at each altitude for a given weight and throttle setting, determining the airspeed flight boundary.
+Notice that at higher altitudes, the achievable lowest airspeed becomes thrust-limited, while at lower altitudes, the attainable speed is generally determined by the onset of stall.

 Representative variations in thrust required versus airspeed for a jet-powered airplane at different operating flight altitudes.

-There will eventually be some altitude at which the available thrust approaches the minimum drag, where the available thrust curve will touch the required thrust curve at a single point.
+There will eventually be some altitude at which the available thrust approaches the minimum drag, where the available thrust curve will intersect the required thrust curve at a single point.
 This condition corresponds (more or less) to the aircraft’s achievable maximum altitude or ceiling.
-Notice from the figure below that changing the weight of the aircraft significantly affects the thrust curves because the lift coefficient increases at lower airspeeds, then the induced drag increases.
+Notice from the figure below that changing the aircraft’s weight significantly affects the thrust curves, because the lift coefficient increases at lower airspeeds, then the induced drag increases.
 As shown in the figure below, increasing flight weight tends to shift the thrust required curve up and slightly to the right.

 Representative variations in thrust required versus airspeed for a jet-powered airplane at different operating flight weights.

 The effect of configuration also affects the thrust required for flight, as shown in the figure below.
-The clean configuration is the normal flight condition with flaps, slats (if any), and the landing gear retracted.
-Lowering the landing gear increases drag, and the deployment of the flaps increases this drag further, which is referred to as the dirty configuration.
+The clean configuration is the normal flight condition with flaps and slats (if any) and the landing gear retracted.
+Lowering the landing gear increases drag significantly, and the deployment of the flaps increases this drag further, which is referred to as the dirty configuration.
 Notice in the figure that the flight envelope (or corridor) is increasingly constrained between the thrust available from the engines and the stall speed of the aircraft.
-In the dirty configuration with landing gear down and full flaps, then the thrust-limiting airspeed is reached before the onset of stall.
-In this case, such narrow allowable airspeed corridors require that the aircraft be flown very precisely, such as during landing.
+In the dirty configuration with landing gear down and full flaps, the thrust-limiting airspeed is reached before the onset of stall.
+In this case, such narrow allowable airspeed corridors require the aircraft to be flown precisely during landing.

-Representative power required curve for an airplane in the “clean” condition of flight versus the “dirty” configuration with flaps and landing gear down.
+Representative power required curve for an airplane in the “clean” flight condition versus the “dirty” configuration with flaps and landing gear down.

 After some algebra and rearrangement of terms, the airspeed for thrust and drag equilibrium can be obtained by solving the quartic equation